A universal median quasi-Monte Carlo integration: Numerical experiments

-\begin{example} For the first experiment, we look at the simplest, one-dimensional integration problem.
+\begin{example} The rest of the examples is devoted to illustrating how our median QMC integration works for some concrete test functions.
+We compare our novel two median QMC rules with the deterministic QMC rule using Sobol' point sets as one of the ``gold standard" methods.
+For this second experiment, we look at the simplest, one-dimensional integration problem.
 As we showed a universality for the three different function spaces in section~\ref{sec:theory}, we prepare one test function from the respective function space:

 For any $\gamma_1>0$, it is easy to check that $f_1\in \cF_{1,1,\gamma_1}^{\Sob}$ but $f_1\notin \cF_{1,2,\gamma_1,q}^{\Sob}$ for any $1\leq q\leq \infty$.
 Similarly, we can check that $f_2\in \cF_{1,2,\gamma_1,q}^{\Sob}$ for any finite $q\geq 1$ but $f_2\notin \cF_{1,3,\gamma_1,1}^{\Sob}$, and also that $f_3\in \cF_{1,\infty,u_1}$ for any $u_1>0$.
 Note that, for the case $s=1$, the first $2^m$ points of a Sobol' sequence is just the equi-spaced points $\{i/2^m\mid 0\leq i<2^m\}$.